 God does not have a gospel for animals or plants and He did not extend salvation to Lucifer and the fallen angels (2 Pt.
 2:4).
 Human beings are the one group of creatures that are the potential objects of God’s salvific love.
 “All who call on the name of the Lord will be saved,” (Rom.
 10:13) – this is a promise specifically for humans.
 There is not, however, any worth in us that warrants God’s salvation (Tit.
 3:5).
 The fact that all humans are offered salvation does not mean that we are entitled to the opportunity.
 God has a desire that all people be saved, but this desire does not warrant Him to use His sovereignty to save all people (1 Tim.
 2:3-4).
 If there was something innate to humanity that made us entitled to salvation, then it would be morally wrong for God to refrain from saving anyone.
 God has no such obligation (Rom.
 3:9-12).
 Rather, as the judge of all things, He has a moral obligation to carry-out justice for the unrighteousness of the world.
 Yet God is not even obligated to make humans the potential objects of His saving love.
 There is nothing innate to humanity that warrants God to save us or to offer us salvation.
 In relation to God, we have no entitlements.

 What we may say in light of humanity’s value is that we are set-above, in some respects, the rest of creation.
 Bearing God’s image is unique to us and it links us to the supremely worthy and beautiful God in ways that no other part of creation can lay-claim to.
 In relation to God, our worth entitles us to nothing.
 Any worth that God attributes to us in relation to His holy character is worth determined by His unconditional love, not innate to being human.
 In relation to creation, we seem to have an exalted place of value.
 We can call this our cosmological worth.
 We are valuable because through bearing His image we represent God in creation.
 To attack or defame a human is to implicitly attack or defame God.
-While sin certainly has corrupted the image of God within mankind, it has not removed it.
-Thus, human cosmological worth was not destroyed, but rather degraded, in the Fall.

 Destruction for Less-Valuable Ends

 Seeing that there is clearly a degree of worth innate to humanity in relation to the rest of creation, it is self-evident that to destroy a human life is to destroy a valuable thing.
 What must now be proven is that it is wrong to destroy a valuable thing to reach an end of lesser value.
 Consider first whether or not it would be wise to destroy your ten dollar bill in order to receive a five dollar bill from your friend.
 Such an act goes against conventional wisdom, because in-so-doing you gain nothing and lose five dollars (we assume that there is nothing special about the five dollar bill that your friend gave you).
-This is also poor stewardship, because the ten dollars was not simply misplaced or given away: it was destroyed.
+This is also poor stewardship, because the ten dollars was destroyed, not simply misplaced or given away.
 The amount of monetary paper-funds in the U.S. declined by ten dollars.
 This shows the communal effects of such an action, however small and insignificant they may be.
 When one object is destroyed to achieve an end of lesser value, a community of people suffers and is affected in one way or another.

 It is wrong to kill a litter of puppies simply because it makes you happy to do so.
 It is wrong to burn a forest down in order to find the quarter that you lost inside.
 It is wrong to blow-up your friend’s car to satisfy your anger, because he annoyed you today at work.
 These examples may seem extreme but they illustrate the point well: it is wrong to destroy a valuable thing to reach an end of lesser value.